 - Do you offer half- and full-day Kindergarten?
 We offer full-day kindergarten in Arizona, Louisiana, and Texas.
 In Louisiana and Texas, full-day kindergarten is tuition-free.
 In Arizona, half-day kindergarten is tuition-free, and an enriched full-day option is offered for a fee.
 Please contact your BASIS Charter School for specific information.

 - What’s the difference between half and full-day Kindergarten?
-In our half-day kindergarten program, students take all of their core classes, (Math, Language & Literacy, Civics/History/Science) plus a daily Movement class.
+Our half-day kindergarten program includes all core classes (Math, Language & Literacy, Civics/History/Science) plus a daily Movement class.
 Students who stay for our enriched full-day kindergarten program also study Music, Art, Drama, Engineering, and Mandarin, as well as participate in a project-based block called Kindergarten Enrichment.
-Our full-day students have a lunch break and snack breaks throughout the day, as well as three recess blocks.
+Full-day students have a lunch break and snack breaks throughout the day, as well as three recess blocks.

 - Is there a cost associated with full-day kindergarten?
 Full-day kindergarten in Arizona only is tuition-based; however, our half-day kindergarten program is offered in Arizona at no cost.
 There is no tuition for full-day kindergarten in Louisiana or Texas.
 Please contact your BASIS Charter School for specific information.